 - Recognize familiar word signs, such as "STOP"

-- Know his or her address and phone number, if taught
+- Know their address and phone number, if taught

 4- to 5-Year-Old Development: Movement Milestones and Hand and Finger Skills

 Children learn through play, and that is what your 4- to 5-year-old should be doing.
 At this age, your child should be running, hopping, throwing and kicking balls, climbing, and swinging with ease.

 Other movement milestones and hand and finger skills your child may achieve in the coming year include being able to:

 - Stand on one foot for more than 9 seconds